-Got this in from Ken, and the pictures speak for themselves.
-Best of all, the whole family rolled their sleeves up and got involved:
+The pictures speak for themselves – best of all, the whole family rolled their sleeves up and got involved:

 “I worked for the Milwaukee Road and CP Rail for 42 years as a locomotive engineer.